 The Council appreciates the constructive comments in response to the discussion paper on potential initiatives targeted at the property market offered in connection with the Council's conference held in November and in writing.

 In the comments great importance is attached to robust financial framework conditions that automatically support stable developments in property prices and credit.
 It is acknowledged that sharp drops in prices can have serious implications for the financial system and the real economy.
 It is difficult to assess how far-reaching potential discretionary financial initiatives should be, but in several comments it is pointed out that the earlier the initiatives are taken, the less restrictive they presumably need to be.
 At the same time, financial regulation must be supported by stability-oriented economic policy in general.
-The written responses and the conference programme are available here.

 The Council will incorporate the comments in its further work and will at its next meeting discuss specific initiatives targeted at the property market.
 It is crucial that initiatives aimed at preventing the build-up of systemic risks are not taken too late.